 In line with the core elements of the Integrated CERF-SHF Approach, the project will focus on life-saving interventions to address the immediate effects of the ongoing drought.
-The project foresees a rapid response enabling scale-up by March 2017, before the Gu rains, to undertake the highest priority actions as identified by the Food Security Cluster.
 In line with sector guidance and needs assessments confirming functional markets, the preferred modality will be cash, allowing affected populations to respond to their most urgent needs in a dignified manner.
 In line with the HRP, protection will be central to all activities undertaken.
 As an active member of the Cluster and relevant Coordination and Working Groups at Nairobi and field levels, ACTED ensures effective coordination.
 By implementing directly in areas ACTED is already operational with other funding sources, ACTED will be able to make the most efficient use of SHF resources, decreasing overheads and costs of subcontracting.

-The intervention will provide a time critical response to address acute food insecurity as a result of extensive drought, improving access to food through unconditional cash transfers for acutely food insecure populations (IPC Phases 3 and 4) for six months (Feb-August 2017).
+The intervention will provide a time critical response to address acute food insecurity as a result of extensive drought, improving access to food through unconditional cash transfers for acutely food insecure populations (IPC Phases 3 and 4) for five months (March-September 2017).
 This project will be implemented in Baidoa district of Bay Region, which has been severely affected by the ongoing drought.
 The project will contribute to the Strategic Objectives of the 2017 Humanitarian Response Plan, namely: SO 1) Provide life-saving and life-sustaining integrated multi-sectoral assistance to reduce acute humanitarian needs among the most vulnerable people.
 Within this framework, the project will contribute more specifically to the Food Security Cluster Objective 1) Improve household immediate access to food through provision of unconditional transfers targeting population groups facing acute food insecurity to protect households against distress sale of assets and allowing them to meet their basic food needs.